More People Internally Displaced in Ethiopia than Syria in 2018 [Report]

 While millions remain internally displaced in East Africa, the region has also become a significant source of migrants and refugees who have flown into Libya in hopes of crossing the Mediterranean Sea into Europe.

 With the support of European countries like Italy, Libyan officials have been detaining migrants en masse and holding them in centers with poor living conditions.
-The situation there has been described by the United Nations as “humanitarian crisis.”
+The situation there has been described by the United Nations as a “humanitarian crisis.”

 Additionally, more than 1,000 migrants have drowned to death in the Mediterranean Sea attempting to cross it from Libya this year.